LesserWorks/HillelPasses/Apple/README.md

 1. Download and compile (with Xcode) the signpass tool from [here](https://developer.apple.com/library/archive/documentation/UserExperience/Conceptual/PassKit_PG/YourFirst.html).
 It makes the signing process much easier.
 The executable will be in `/Users/yourname/Library/Developer/Xcode/DerivedData/signpass-blahblah/Build/Products/Debug`
 1. Move the signpass executable to `HillelPasses/Apple`
 1. Make sure the `genpass.py` file is executable with `sudo chmod +x genpass.py`.
+1. Make sure the `openpyxl` Python library is installed.
-1. Generate a single pass with an invocation like
+1. Generate a single pass with an invocation like this (quotes are required around the name)

         ./genpass.py ./HillelMealCard.pass "Mr. Student" 115333333 21430018888888